Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 If you’ve ever worn an old pair of swim trunks, you might be familiar with the dreaded chafe from a rough mesh liner.
 Thankfully, swimwear technology has come a long way.
 Modern swim trunks and shorts often feature soft, anti-chafe compression liners made from smooth, stretchy fabric.
 These liners provide support and, most importantly, prevent the uncomfortable rubbing that can ruin a day at the pool.
 When shopping for new men's swimwear, always check the liner’s material and construction—your skin will thank you.

-Prioritize Stretch and Mobility
+Don't Skimp on Stretch and Mobility

 Your swimsuit should move with you, not against you.
 Whether you’re perfecting your flip turn or lunging for a volleyball, you need a suit that allows for a full range of motion.
 Look for fabrics with 4-way stretch, which means the material stretches both crosswise and lengthwise.
 This feature is essential in all types of swimwear, from form-fitting competitive jammers to relaxed board shorts.
 A suit with excellent stretch provides ultimate comfort and ensures your gear never holds you back from performing your best.